 In this section we deal with congestion games with no restriction on the sign of the delay functions.
-Our overall result is that in that case computing an ε approximate Nash equilibrium is PLS-hard, even when the remaining restrictions of Chien and Sinclair are kept, that is when the game is symmetric, increasing and with α -bounded jump, for $\alpha \geq 1$.
+Our overall result is that in that case computing an ε -approximate Nash equilibrium is PLS-hard, even when the remaining restrictions of Chien and Sinclair are kept, that is when the game is symmetric, increasing and with α -bounded jump, for $\alpha \geq 1$.
 Observe that the smaller α the stronger is the hardness result, therefore we deal only with constant α .
-Our first step is to observe that a simple consequence of Theorem 2 is that computing an ε -approximate Nash equilibrium in positive and increasing games remains PLScomplete even if we additionally suppose that the game is symmetric.
+Our first step is to observe that a simple consequence of Theorem 2 is that computing an ε -approximate Nash equilibrium in positive and increasing games remains PLS-complete even if we additionally suppose that the game is symmetric.
 Our reductions will use the hardness of this latter problem.
 The proof of this statement is a PLS-reduction of the search of an ε -approximate Nash equilibrium in positive and increasing games to the same problem in symmetric, positive, increasing games.
 This reduction is basically identical to the analogous reduction for pure Nash equilibria, due to Fabrikant, Papdimitriou and Talwar [10].
+We include here the proof just for the sake of completeness.